 CHARACTERISTICS OF THE CLASS

-Under the general supervision of the Golf Course Superintendent, performs skilled mechanical work of above average difficulty and responsibility related to the maintenance and repair of golf course turf maintenance equipment.
+Under the general supervision of the Golf Operations Manager, performs skilled mechanical work of above average difficulty and responsibility related to the maintenance and repair of golf course turf maintenance equipment.
 Incumbent possesses the sophisticated knowledge and skill in the performance of mechanical tasks involving general repair, maintenance, and servicing of turf maintenance equipment, and is capable of exercising good judgement and individual initiative in handling routine work and special assignments.
 Work is reviewed through reports, records, and the mechanical performance of the turf maintenance equipment.
 Performs other work as required.

 EXAMPLES OF DUTIES

 Performs skilled mechanical work of above average difficulty.

 Makes all in-house repairs of turf maintenance equipment if resources are available.